-The Cholmondeley Children’s Foundation was established in 2005 by a group of passionate and skilled volunteers, with the purpose of developing an endowment fund to support the essential services the Centre provides to children and families, and decrease the reliance on annual fundraising in order to meet its operational costs.
+The Cholmondeley Children’s Foundation was established in 2005 by a group of passionate and skilled volunteers, to develop an endowment fund to support the essential services the Centre provides to children and families, and decrease the reliance on annual fundraising to meet its operational costs.

 An endowment fund is a permanent, self-sustaining source of funding.
 It can ensure the very special resource that is Cholmondeley Children’s Centre is protected against whatever the future holds.

 The Cholmondeley Children’s Foundation offers donors the option of providing a legacy gift that will keep on giving well into the future.

 The Foundation's goal is to create an endowment fund totaling $10 million by 2025, the 100th anniversary of Cholmondeley.